elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 ## IEEE Best Practices

-- The IEEE _Best Practices for Software Requirements Specifications_ is the gold standard software specs
+- The IEEE _Best Practices for Software Requirements Specifications_ is the gold standard for software specs
 - It represents the minimum level of rigour for secure software
 - Developers should never have to speculate on what the software should do
   - When developers make assumptions about what code should do, it introduces vulnerabilities